Adzom Gyalse Rinpoche

 David Paul Boaz Dechen Wangdu

-David is Co-Founding Director and Vice President of Copper Mountain Institute, Inc., a tax exempt Buddhist temple and Buddhist and contemplative studies research institute where he teaches Buddhist studies and mindfulness practice.
+David is Co-Founding Director and Vice President of Copper Mountain Institute, Inc., a tax exempt Buddhist Temple and Buddhist and contemplative studies research institute where he teaches Buddhist studies and mindfulness meditation.

-He is also founder of the Institute's Mindfulness Prison Project where he teaches Buddhist, Hindu, Taoist, Christian and secular mindfulness meditation practice in correctional settings.
+He is Founding Director of the Copper Mountain Institute Mindfulness Prison Project where he teaches Buddhist, Hindu, Christian and secular mindfulness meditation in correctional settings.
 Here he has established several Buddhist sanghas.
-He specializes in Psychiatric Services corrections, but also works with General Population.
+He specializes in Psychiatric Services corrections, and also works with General Population.

-He has a doctorate in philosophy (Religious Studies), and has lectured in Western philosophy at California State University, and Eastern philosophy at the American Institute of Oriental Medicine.
-He has studied and practiced with both Eastern and Western meditation masters, and has taught philosophy, meditation and contemplative studies for over forty years.
-He has been a student of Tibetan Buddhist Dzogchen and Mahamudra master Adzom Rinpoche since 1999.
+David has a doctorate in philosophy (Religious Studies), and has lectured in Western philosophy at California State University, and in Eastern philosophy at the American Institute of Oriental Medicine.
+He has devoted his life to the study, practice, and teaching of Buddhist wisdom, including extensive practice with Buddhist Mahayana/Vajrayana and Vedanta meditation masters.
+He has been a disciple of Tibetan Buddhist Dzogchen and Mahamudra master Adzom Rinpoche since 1999.
+He has written and taught consciousness studies, contemplative studies, Buddhist studies, and meditation practice for over forty years.

 Copper Mountain Institute is a 501(c)(3) tax exempt New Mexico corporation, and a registered New Mexico charity.